Synthetic Decomposition for Counterfactual Predictions: Synthetic Decomposition for Counterfactual Predictions

 \subsubsection{Spillover of Policy Effects Across Regions}

 A policy in one region can often have a spillover effect on other regions.
 For example, the immigration of high-skilled workers in response to a change in tax policy in a target region (as in \cite{Kleven/Landais/Saez:13:AER}) would affect the number of immigrants in source regions.
-We show that the situation with spillover effects can be accommodated in our proposal.
+We show that such a situation with spillover effects can be accommodated in our proposal.

-We consider two types of spillover effects.
-The first is the spillover effect of policies from the source regions on the target region.
-The spillover effect is something that has already happened and is reflected in the data at the time when the policymaker considers implementing a new policy on the target population.
-For instance, source countries with lower taxes have already received high-skilled immigrants from the target region.
-The spillover effect of source regions' policies on the target region's outcomes realizes through its impact on the exogenous variables $X_i$ and $U_i$, as prescribed in the reduced form in (\ref{RF 0}).
-As such, the spillover effect is entirely mediated through the variations in $X_i$, and its presence does not alter anything in our proposal, because it is among the many sources of exogenous variations in $X_i$ which we can use to identify the ARF.
-On the other hand, if the spillover effect is an additional source of endogeneity (i.e., the correlation between $X_i$ and $U_i$), we need to carefully search for an identification method using instrumental variables or resorting to a control function approach (e.g., \cite{Blundell/Matzkin:14:QE}).
-Once the ARF is identified, this paper's proposal can be applied.
+Consider two types of spillover effects.
+The first is the spillover effect of past policies from the source regions on the target region.
+The spillover effect is already reflected in the data when the policymaker considers implementing a new policy on the target population.
+For instance, the source countries with lower taxes have already received high-skilled immigrants from the target region.
+If the spillover effect is entirely mediated through the variations in $X_i$, its presence does not alter anything in our proposal because it is among the many sources of exogenous variations in $X_i$.
+If the spillover effect creates correlation between $X_i$ and $U_i$, we need to carefully search for an identification method using instrumental variables or resorting to a control function approach (e.g., \cite{Blundell/Matzkin:14:QE}) to satisfy Assumption \ref{assump: support source}.